Get all the latest data for Brasília

 Does a property price drop look likely in Brasília as of 2026?

-As of early 2026, the likelihood of a meaningful property price decline in Brasília over the next 12 months is low to medium, mainly because the market is not showing signs of speculative excess or oversupply.
+As of 2026, the likelihood of a meaningful property price decline in Brasília over the next 12 months looks low to medium, because weaker listings can correct but the whole market still has income, rent and supply support.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Brasília.